header-langage

 Read this article in 38 Minutes

-After Trump's inauguration for a second term, the SEC significantly withdrew or slowed down cryptocurrency-related litigations.
-The regulatory stance made a complete U-turn, shifting the crypto regulation from aggressive enforcement to a highly politicized and uncertain new phase.
+After Trump's second term inauguration, the SEC massively withdrew or slowed down cryptocurrency lawsuits, the regulatory stance made a 180-degree turn, and cryptocurrency regulation is moving from strict enforcement towards a highly politicized and uncertain new phase.

 Original Title: The S.E.C.
 Was Tough on Crypto.
 It Pulled Back After Trump Returned to Office